Battle of Mansfield

 The Battle of Mansfield, also known as the Battle of Sabine Crossroads, on April 8, 1864, in Louisiana formed part of the Red River Campaign during the American Civil War, when Union forces were attempting to occupy the Louisiana state capital, Shreveport.

-The Confederate commander, Major-General Dick Taylor, chose Mansfield as the place where he would make his stand against the advancing Union army under General Nathaniel Banks.
+The Confederate commander, Major-General Richard Taylor, chose Mansfield as the place where he would make his stand against the advancing Union army under General Nathaniel P. Banks.
 Taylor concentrated his forces at Sabine Crossroads, knowing that reinforcements were nearby.
 Banks prepared for a fight, though his own army was not fully assembled either.
 Both sides were reinforced by stages throughout the day.

 After a brief resistance, the Union army was routed by the Confederates, consisting mainly of units from Louisiana and Texas, reportedly strengthened by hundreds of men breaking parole.
 The Battle of Mansfield was followed immediately by the Battle of Pleasant Hill.

 Prelude

 During the second half of March 1864, a combined force from the Union Army of the Gulf and navy led by Major General Nathaniel P. Banks, supported by Admiral David Porter's fleet of gunboats, ascended the Red River with the goal of defeating the Confederate forces in Louisiana and capturing Shreveport.
 By April 1 Union forces had occupied Grand Ecore and Natchitoches.
 While the accompanying gunboat fleet with a portion of the infantry continued up the river, the main force followed the road inland toward Mansfield, where Banks knew his opponent was concentrating.

 Major General Richard Taylor, in command of the Confederate forces in Louisiana, had retreated up the Red River in order to connect with reinforcements from Texas and Arkansas.
 Taylor selected a clearing a few miles south of Mansfield as the spot where he would take a stand against the Union forces.
 Sending his cavalry to harass the Union vanguard as it approached, Taylor called his infantry divisions forward.

 The morning of April 8 found Banks's army stretched out along a single road through the woods between Natchitoches and Mansfield.
 When the cavalry at the front of the column found the Confederates taking a strong position along the edge of a clearing, they stopped and called for infantry support.
 Riding to the front, Banks decided that he would fight Taylor at that spot, and he ordered all his infantry to hurry up the road.
 It became a race to see which side could bring its forces to the front first.